Skip to main content

 2. Describe the fault in plain facts

-Explain what does not work, what was damaged, what was missing or what was not delivered.
-Avoid broad language like poor quality without details.
+Explain specifically what does not work, what was damaged, what was missing or what was not delivered.
+Avoid vague terms such as “poor quality” without further details.

 See defect wording